table of contents

 If the path is a directory and ends with "/", only the directory's contents are excluded but not the directory itself.
 If the path is a directory and does not end with "/", both the directory and its contents are excluded.

-ExcludeFilesTarget= is like ExcludeFiles= except that instead of excluding the path on the host from being copied into the partition, we exclude any files and directories from being copied into the given path in the partition.
+ExcludeFilesTarget= is like ExcludeFiles= except that instead of excluding the path on the host from being copied into the partition, it exclude any files and directories from being copied into the given path in the partition.

 When systemd-repart(8) is invoked with the --image= or --root= command line switches the paths specified are taken relative to the specified root directory or disk image root.